OneEyeW1lly/ZipFile-Password-Cracker/README.md

 # INSTALL:

 - First install python3.8 or higher at www.python.org
+- Then Download this zip (Don't worry it doesnt have a password)

-- once complete run this command in the command-line:
+- once complete run the commands below in the command-line

 ### WINDOWS:
 ```python